 That experience led her to EAA Air Academy summer camp in Wisconsin and, recently, to receiving her private pilot's license.
-Now 18, she's interested in making a career out of flying in some way, and credits the Young Eagles experience as formative.
+Now 18, she's interested in making a career out of flying in some way and credits the Young Eagles experience as formative.

-"It's a fun experience, and not everybody gets to do that," Truitt said.
+"It's a fun experience, and not everybody gets to do that," Truitt told the Waterloo-Cedar Falls Courier.
 "You might as well take advantage of it."

 Dutcher, of Cedar Falls, has been flying kids through the skies of the Cedar Valley through the Young Eagles program along with about a dozen other members of the local EAA chapter, since the program began in the mid-1990s.
-In that time, the chapter has logged 5,500 flights with kids.

-Dutcher has done more than 320 of them, with over 400 children ages 8 through 17 strapping into "Susie 2," his burgundy 1977 Cessna 172 Skyhawk named after his wife, and learning the ins and outs of flying.
+Dutcher has done more than 320 of them, with over 400 children ages 8 through 17 strapping into his 1977 Cessna 172 Skyhawk.

-"They're all somewhat apprehensive: They're not sure they want to do this.
-For most of them, it's their first time in an airplane," Dutcher said.
+"They're all somewhat apprehensive: For most of them, it's their first time in an airplane," Dutcher said.
 "As soon as the wheels leave the ground, it's all smiles."